marcelmedina/content-moderation/README.md

 ```
 git clone https://github.com/marcelmedina/ContentModeration.git
 ```
-- Open the solution in visual Studio (*...or you could use the dotnet cli to run builds, it is built in .net core 2.0*)
-- Edit the appsettings.json file to add your Ocp-Apim-Subscription-Key that was generated from the review tool earlier.
+- Open the solution in any editor, edit the appsettings.json file to add your Ocp-Apim-Subscription-Key that was generated from the review tool.
-- Build and publish the solution.
+- Build and publish the solution by using the following commands:
 ```
 C:\your_folder\ContentModeration\ContentModeration> dotnet build
 C:\your_folder\ContentModeration\ContentModeration> dotnet publish